coleslaw-org/coleslaw/docs/hacking.md

 there are RSS, ATOM, and sitemap templates *coleslaw* uses automatically.
 No need for individual themes to reimplement a standard, after all!

+Unfortunately, it is not very pleasant to debug broken templates.
+Efforts to remedy this are being pursued for the next release.
+Two particular issues to note are transposed Closure commands, e.g. "${foo}" instead of "{$foo}", and trying to use nonexistent keys or slots which fails silently instead of producing an error.

 ### The Lifecycle of a Page

+- `(progn
+     (load-config "/my/blog/repo/path")
+     (compile-theme (theme *config*)))`

+Coleslaw first needs the config loaded and theme compiled, as neither the blog location, the theme to use, and other crucial information are not yet known.

 - `(load-content)`